steve-dave8/Animal-Flow-Sequence-Builder/README.md

 * An index to look up moves individually

+* Options to save flows and manage saved flows.

 ## Project Status
 ### Upcoming
-* Options to save flows and manage saved flows.
 * Ongoing addition of movements to the backend.
+* Addition of filters for use in generating random flows.
+* Option to create account for saving flows.

 ## More Info
 See the official website for Animal Flow to learn more about this movement system: <https://animalflow.com/>